GovernanceGRI Board of Directors

 President, Cambium LLC (Chicago, Illinois, U.S.A.)

-Ms. Collins is President of Cambium LLC, a business and financial advisory firm since 2007.
-In 1997, she co-founded Svoboda, Collins LLC, a private equity firm, where she served as Managing Director from 1998 to 2006; she is now a member of the firm’s Advisory Board.
+Michelle is President of Cambium LLC, a consulting firm.
+In 1997, she co-founded Svoboda Capital Partners LLC, a private equity firm, where she served as Managing Director from 1998 to 2006, and is now a member of the firm’s Advisory Board.
 From 1992 to 1997, she was a principal in the Corporate Finance Department at William Blair & Company, LLC, where she focused on specialty retail, direct-to-consumer and distribution businesses.
+Michelle is a graduate of University of Chicago Laboratory Schools, Yale University and Harvard Graduate School of Business.

 Dwight Duncan headshot